-Pupil Achievement: On winter 2022 local assessments, 40% of English learners scored Standard Met compared to 0% in 2021.
-We hired a 60% Intervention Specialist to monitor the academic achievement of students and coordinate interventions and supports to address the academic needs of all students including Socioeconomically Disadvantaged, English learners, foster youth (currently none), and students with disabilities.
-Approximately 45 students received Tier II or Tier III intervention.
-All unduplicated students and students with exceptional needs scoring Standard Not Met on ELA local assessments, received tiered intervention and for those students scoring Standard Not Met on Math local assessments, 86% received intervention.
-Eighty-six percent of students who participated in intervention say they believe it helped their learning and 97% of students say they received the support they need at school to be successful, an increase from 94% in 2021.
-Funding smaller classes, hiring an Intervention Specialist and additional support staff, and the use of data to drive instruction and intervention supported these successes and these actions will continue in Goal 1, Action 1.1, 1.2, and 1.4.
+Pupil Achievement: On the Math winter 2023 local assessment, 66% of all students scored Standard Met compared to 61% in 2022 and 50% students in the Low-income student group scored Standard Met compared to 39% in winter 2022.
+On the English Language Arts (ELA) winter 2023 local assessment 50% of English learners (EL) scored Standard Met compared to 40% in winter 2022.
+There was an increase in 2022 on the California Assessment of Student Performance and Progress (CAASPP) Math assessment in the percentage of students meeting or exceeding the standard for both the All student group and the Low-income student group.
+The All student group increased from 33.33% in 2021 to 44.91% in 2022 and the Low-income student group increased from 23.33% in 2021 to 42.86% in 2022.
+We continued to fund a 60% Intervention Specialist to monitor the academic achievement of students and coordinate interventions and support to address the academic needs of all students including Socioeconomically Disadvantaged, English Learners, Foster Youth (currently none), and Students with Disabilities.
+Approximately 40 students received Tier II or Tier III intervention.
+All students in the Unduplicated student group and Students with Disabilities scoring Standard Not Met on ELA local assessments, received tiered intervention and for those students scoring Standard Not Met on Math local assessments, 90% received intervention.
+Ninety-four percent of students who participated in intervention say they believe it helped their learning compared to 86% in 2022.
+Funding smaller classes, hiring an Intervention Specialist and additional support staff, and the use of data to drive instruction and intervention supported these successes and these actions will continue in Goal 1, Actions 1.1, 1.2, and 1.4.

-Pupil Engagement: Eighty-nine percent of students feel connected to the school.
-Students have enjoyed the return of assemblies, art instruction, and field trips.
-We are increasing our VAPA offerings through Goal 1, Action 1.5 and student engagement activities such as field trips, assemblies, and school spirit activities through Goal 2, Action 2.2.
+Pupil Engagement: There was an almost 10% increase in the number of students who say there are activities at school they enjoy participating in (96.2% in 2023, 86.3% in 2022).
+Students have enjoyed the assemblies, dance instruction, and field trips that were offered during the 2022/23 school year.
+We will continue to increase our VAPA offerings through Goal 1, Action 1.5 and student engagement activities such as field trips, assemblies, and school spirit activities through Goal 2, Action 2.2.

-Parent Involvement: We promoted parent engagement for parents of all student groups including unduplicated students and students with exceptional needs through regular communication.
-On a spring 2022 parent survey, 96% of parents feel the school is a friendly environment, an increase from 91.8% in 2021.
-Ninety-one percent of all parents say they have the opportunity to participate in decision making committees, an increase from 83.6% in 2021.
-Ninety-three percent of parents believe the school encourages them to be an active partner in educating their child.
-Parents say they receive information about what their child should learn and be able to do in each grade (89% in 2022 compared to 77% in 2021).
-Our efforts to increase parent engagement by increasing communication and engagement opportunities will continue with Goal 2, Action 2.1.
+Parent Involvement: We promoted parent engagement for parents of all student groups, including Unduplicated and Students with Disabilities, through regular communication and school events.
+On a spring 2023 parent survey, 98% of parents feel the school is a friendly environment, an increase from 96% in 2022.
+Ninety-eight percent of all parents say they have the opportunity to participate in decision making committees, an increase from 91% in 2022.
+One hundred percent of parents believe the school encourages them to be an active partner in educating their child (93% in 2022).
+Parents say they receive information about what their child should learn and be able to do in each grade (92% in 2023, 89% in 2022, 77% in 2021).
+Our efforts to increase parent engagement by increasing communication and engagement opportunities has resulted in a steady increase in metrics related to school climate, parent involvement, and communication and will continue with Goal 2, Action 2.1.